cgdilley/SprelfJSON/README.md

             return re.compile(val)
         raise ModelElemError(elem, "Woops, can't parse this!")

+    # This is used to dump the value into a JSON-compatible type
     @classmethod
     def dump(cls, val: Any, elem: _BaseModelElem, **kwargs) -> JSONType:
         definitely_a_pattern_now = elem.parse_value(val, **kwargs)